christophgil/ZIPsFS/README.md

 ZIPsFS treats **ZIP files as expandable folders**, typically naming them by appending ``.Contents/`` to the original ZIP file name.
 However, this behavior can be customized using filename-based rules.
 Extensive configuration options allow adjustments.
 Changes can be applied without disrupting the file system.

 With a trailing slash, the folder name is not part of the virtual path, in accordance with  the trailing slash semantics of many UNIX tools.
+More flexibility provides the property ``@path-prefix=...``.

 ZIPsFS includes specialized features like **automatic file conversions** and performance optimizations tailored for efficiently storing and accessing **large-scale mass spectrometry** data.